JoshCNelson/data_structures_and_algorithms/Leetcode/Linked Lists/mental_models.md

 Problem Example
 - Leetcode: ?
 - CTCI Linked Lists 2.2: Find the kth to last node
+  - If we find the length of the LL we can find any kth node
+- CTCI Linked Lists 2.7: Find the intersection of 2 LL (if any exists)
+  - If we know the length of the 2 lists we can offset the longer LL to ensure we are checking for equality at the potential intersection points

 Works well for:
 - When we know what node we want relative to some point we don't know (e.g. we 2nd to last node but don't know the actual length of the list)